b1042507/eRegister/README.md

 After cloning the project you can build and run it in a few easy steps:

-Firstly make sure you are in the right directory <b>"eRegister"</b>, if not run the same code as before
+Firstly make sure you are in the right directory "eRegister", if not run the same code as before
-<b>" $cd /eRegister "<b> to change directory into eRegister.
+<b>" $cd /eRegister "</b> to change directory into eRegister.

 You can now run the command <b>" $grails run-app ".</b>

 What this will do is compile the application and give you a link which you can open and use the functionality of the eRegister.
-Read the <b>"Using the eRegister Application"</b> section below for more information.
+Read the "Using the eRegister Application" section below for more information.

 p.s.
 If you run into an error like such <b>" Grails: java.io.FileNotFoundException: Could not open ServletContext resource [/WEB-INF/applicationContext.xml] "</b>
 simply use the command <b>" grails upgrade "</b> and repeat the <b>" grails run-app "</b> process.

 ===================
-Using the eRegister
+<h4>Using the eRegister</h4>
 ===================

 Once you open the link given to you by running the app, you should come accross an index page with the selected options: